SamyRai/bank-data/README.md

 # bank-data

-A Go (Golang) clean architecture package for financial and banking data processing, starting with IBAN validation, parsing, and detection.
+A Go (Golang) package for financial and banking data processing, starting with IBAN validation, parsing, and detection.

 ## Features